 Simmered in a rich tomato sauce with fresh herbs and salty capers, this Mediterranean baked cod is a rich and flavourful one-pan meal that is quick and easy to prepare; perfect for a healthy weeknight meal.

 Cod is my favourite white fish to cook with, it’s light and flaky and takes on the flavour of anything you pair it with.
 Since it is such a mild fish it pairs really well with almost any flavour combination; classic options like butter and herb or more complex options like curries, soups and stew.
 One of the reasons I like cod is that it is super simple to cook; it can easily be grilled in a pan, poached in a sauce or baked in the oven.
-Any local fishmonger or grocery store will carry cod or you can purchase it directly from truLOCAL as I do.
-If you can’t find cod, any light white fish, such as haddock, will also work very too.
+Any local fishmonger or grocery store will carry cod, but if you can’t find cod, any light white fish, such as haddock, will also work very too.

 The robust flavours in the tomato sauce in this Mediterranean baked cod pairs really well with the mild-tasting fish, and this recipe can easily be modified to cook more or fewer portions.
 I used capers to add a little saltiness however, olives would work incredibly well too.

 This Mediterranean baked cod recipe is easiest done with an ovenproof skillet, however, if you don’t have one simply start the recipe in a pan and transfer it to a baking dish to bake.

 - 1 red bell pepper, diced

 - 1/4 cup water + more as needed